ourcade/algorithms-a-star-pathfinding/readme.md

 - [Pathfinding with Breadth-first Search](https://youtu.be/KwZgpPnqgLU)
 - [A* Star Search for Pathfinding](https://youtu.be/j8FNQLN-mMA)

+The code uses modern JavaScript and the Pencil.js library to render squares and show what the algorith does each iteration.

 ## Getting Started

 Clone this repository with git and run: